AWS IAM traits#

 map of IAM identifiers to condition key structure

 The aws.iam#defineConditionKeys trait defines additional condition keys that appear within a service.
-Keys in the map must be valid IAM identifiers, meaning they must adhere to the following regular expression: "^([A-Za-z0-9][A-Za-z0-9-\\.]{0,62}:[^:]+)$".
+Keys in the map must be valid IAM identifiers or names of condition keys, meaning they must adhere to the following regular expression: "^(([A-Za-z0-9][A-Za-z0-9-\\.]{0,62}:)?[^:\\s]+)$".
+If only a condition key name is specified, the service is inferred to be the arnNamespace.
 Each condition key structure supports the following members:

 Property Type Description